About the Tutu Foundation

 It is built on the inspiration and knowledge of South African communities who sought reconciliation rather than revenge following the overthrow of Apartheid, through the southern African concept of Ubuntu.

 Ubuntu encourages us to recognise our common humanity, our connectedness and inter- dependence as fellow human beings.
 It emphasises what we have in common rather than our differences.

 Desmond Tutu explains it like this:

 “We believe that a person is a person through another person, that my humanity is caught up, bound up, inextricably, with yours.
-When I dehumanize you, I inexorably dehumanize myself. “
+When I dehumanise you, I inexorably dehumanise myself.“

-The Tutu foundation UK was set up to use and promote this idea in the UK.
-Particularly with young people involved in gang violence.
-The foundation works with regional police forces, significant national institutions, corporates, in Northern Ireland helping to support the on-going peace process as well as local community and youth groups around the country.
+The Tutu foundation UK was set up to use and promote this philosophy in the UK.
+Particularly with young people involved in gang violence and in divided communities.
+The Foundation works with regional police forces, significant national institutions, corporates and in Northern Ireland helping to support the on-going peace process as well as local community and youth groups around the country.

-In each case we are helping them tackle bullying, prejudice and discrimination.
-We are working with them to increase respect and an appreciation of each others individual humanity and so empower them as individuals and groups to achieve more, to overcome disadvantage and increase equality, efficacy and efficiency.
+In each case we are helping them tackle bullying, prejudices, and discrimination.
+We are working to increase respect and appreciation of each other’s individual humanity and so empower them as individuals and groups to achieve more, to overcome

 Why we exist